jlegind/Unlimited-uniqueness-validator/README.md

 When the input file is exhausted and chunked, all the chunks are compared against each other `compare_chunks()` and the dictionary is updated with additional duplicates. `compare_chunks()` returns the dictionary of duplicates.

 Below is an example of how the CheckDuplicates class could be employed.
 This should be improved.
+#### Task
+This class using the CheckDuplicates class should allow for csv files and other types column separators to be ingestable.
+Also identifiers consisting of multiple fields should be allowed.

 ```